aqandrew/aqandrew.com/src/blog/introducing-fretzone.md

 # TODO image
 ---

-[FretZone](https://fret.zone/) is a passion project I'm working on to teach myself React.
+[FretZone](https://fret.zone/) is a passion project I'm working on to teach myself React by cloning Guitar Pro.
 It's a challenge I've undertaken to keep myself hireable.

 ## Background